Skip to main content

 Research

-Why this research project
+Why this research topic

 The production, consumption and disposal of plastics in today’s economies simultaneously contribute to climate change and pollution.
 We refer to this dual problem as the plastic crisis.